knaaptime/sprint_tutorial_pysal/README.md

 ### Merging branches

-When you are satisfied with work in a working branch, you might want to merge the changes into the 'master' branch.
-Make sure you are in the master branch, and then `git merge 'branch_name'`.
+When you are satisfied with work in a working branch, you might want to merge the changes into the 'main' branch.
+Make sure you are in the main branch, and then `git merge 'branch_name'`.
 To delete the nowmerged branch, `git branch -d 'branch_name'`

 ### Working with remotes